Lending Helpful Hands

 Here was one of the best brand messages this organization could have been shouting from the rooftops, and yet it was obvious they had no strategy for getting this kind of valuable information out to folks in their community with a keen interest in knowing — including civic organizations such as the local Chamber of Commerce, government officials, and potential funders.

-One of the Best-Kept Secrets in Town
+The Best-Kept Secret in Town

 To most people in the community, some of whom may have benefited directly or indirectly from this organization’s efforts, it was just another nonprofit out there doing whatever it is nonprofits do.